 Much of our knowledge of protein folding comes from experiments on polypeptides in dilute solutions or from theoretical models of isolated proteins.
 However, neither biological cells nor protein solutions encountered in biopharmaceutical development can be described as dilute.
-Instead, they are concentrated or "crowded" with solutes such as proteins, sugars, salts, DNA, and fatty acids.
+Instead, they are concentrated or "crowded" with solutes such as proteins, sugars, surfactants, salts, DNA, and fatty acids.
 In addition to influencing the solution thermodynamics, their presence can have a significant effect on protein denaturation, aggregation, and precipitation.
-To investigate these and other related questions with computer simulations requires models rich enough to capture three parts of the folding problem: the intrinsic free energy of folding of a protein in solvent, the main structural features of the native and denatured states, and the connection between protein structure and effective protein–protein interactions.
-The model must also be simple enough to allow for the efficient simulation of hundreds to thousands of foldable protein molecules in solution, which precludes the use of atomistically detailed descriptions of either the proteins or the solvent.
-We recently developed a coarse-grained modeling strategy that satisfies these criteria.
-While we have not optimized it to describe any specific protein solution, it can be used as a general tool for understanding experimental trends regarding how concentration or crowding impact the thermodynamic stability of globular proteins.
+To investigate these and other related questions with computer simulations requires models simple enough to allow for the efficient simulation of hundreds to thousands of protein molecules in solution, which precludes the use of all-atom descriptions of either the proteins or the solvent.
+We have developed multiple coarse-grained modeling strategies that account for the intrinsic free energy of folding of a protein in solvent, the main structural features of the native state and the effective protein-protein interactions.
+Such coarse-grained models can be used as a general tool for understanding experimental trends regarding how concentration or crowding impact the thermodynamic stability of globular proteins.

 We have developed a general framework for modeling proteins in concentrated and crowded solutions.
-Our approach accounts for both the intrinsic thermodynamics of folding and the general physical characteristics of the native and denatured states.
+One approach accounts for both the intrinsic thermodynamics of folding and the general physical characteristics of the native and denatured states.
 Protein–protein interactions are derived using the salient physical features of the native and denatured conformations predicted by heteropolymer collapse theory.
-Ultimately, we are able to study the effects of protein concentration and crowding on protein stability in a computationally efficient manner using transition-matrix Monte Carlo.
+Another approach uses all-atom models to inform coarse-grained model interactions.
+Either way, we can study the effects of protein concentration and crowding on protein stability in a computationally efficient manner using transition-matrix Monte Carlo.
 This approach provides a general theoretical framework to study the generic effects of environmental factors (e.g., temperature, pressure, composition) on protein solution stability.

 Using our coarse-grained model, we have studied the effect of temperature, concentration, macrolecular crowding, and protein sequence information on the stability of protein solutions, including aggregation behavior.

-Our general approach builds upon the predictions of heteropolymer collapse theory to provide intrinsic protein folding thermodynamics and inter-protein interactions.
-The end result provides a reactive forcefield that can be used to simulate proteins in solution.
-In order to simulate these generic systems, we use highly efficient transition-matrix Monte Carlo to calculate thermodynamic properties over a large range of state points from a single simulation.
+One general approach builds upon the predictions of heteropolymer collapse theory to provide intrinsic protein folding thermodynamics and inter-protein interactions.
+The result provides a reactive forcefield that can be used to simulate proteins in solution.
+Another approach uses all-atom structural details but assumes rigid domains.
+To simulate these generic systems, we use highly efficient transition-matrix Monte Carlo to calculate thermodynamic properties over a large range of state points from a single simulation.

 We first examined aqueous solutions of a single species of foldable proteins with isotropic interactions.
 We found that solutions of proteins with low sequence hydrophobicity are predicted to exhibit a single liquid phase over a wide range of protein concentrations and temperatures.
 On the other hand, solutions containing proteins with high sequence hydrophobicity display the type of temperature-inverted, first-order L-L transition that is typically associated with hydrophobic aggregation processes of amphiphilic molecules in aqueous solutions.
 The predicted trends for how sequence hydrophobicity modifies the relative locations of the L-L phase transition and the equilibrium unfolding curve appear to qualitatively agree with the observed solution behavior of hemoglobin HbA and its sickle variant HbS.
 Moreover, the results suggest that a first-order L-L transition resulting in significant protein denaturation should be expected to be found on the phase diagram of high-hydrophobicity protein solutions.
 The concentration fluctuations associated with such a transition could, in principle, be an important thermodynamic driving force for the nonnative aggregation that occurs below the midpoint folding temperature in solutions of high hydrophobicity proteins such as myoglobin.